New Patients 904-901-4302

 Does oral-conscious sedation put you to sleep?

 If administered correctly, you will not fall asleep.
-A dental professional will closely monitor you to make sure you are comfortable and medically stable during treatment.
+A dental professional will closely monitor you to ensure you are comfortable and medically stable during treatment.
 Oral-conscious dental sedation should never put you to sleep.

 Is dental sedation safe for pregnant women?